 Replacement planting is often a requirement under statutory tree protection legislation.
 At Urban Forestry we are happy to quote for the supply and installation of new trees, and, if appropriate to advise on species and site selection.

-As a practising arborist with 41 years industry experience I believe passionately in education.
+As a practising arborist with 46 years industry experience I believe passionately in education.
 To this end I have achieved the highest level of arboricultural qualifications in both the United Kingdom and the United States of America and strive constantly to further my arboricultural knowledge.
-Any staff are encouraged and supported in their further education and to this end my lead arborist W. Ryan, is now an I.S.A.
-Certified Arborist in his own right and N. Marshall is soon to complete his Level 3 Trees & Timber Apprenticeship.
-My involvement with I.S.A. extends to serving on the educational certification board.
+Any staff are encouraged and supported in their further education.
+As a Chartered Arboriculturist I am fully aware of the value of continued professional development.
+As an active ISA professional member I have been an elected member of the Educational Credentialing Council for the past six years.